 Angles – pastiche inspired by a photo of modern architecture

 “Julian!”
 A slow drawl at first.
-But no response.
-No response except the crunching cascade of ice behind chrome doors and a tattered clatter of female tones on polished surface.
+No response except the crunching cascade of ice behind chrome doors, echoing off polished surface.

 “Julian!”
-Sharper now.
-But still no response.
-A fly buzzed behind the grey horizontal lines strung by cord across the windows.
+Sharper.
+A fly buzzed behind the lines of grey strung by cord across the windows.
 Her eyeballs followed his whirling slams from one slat to the next.

 “Julian!”
 An order now.
 Crisp.
 Loud.
 Exacting.
 But still the micro-climate rang silence in response.